asok/takker/README.md

 Because of the time limitation there are some shortcuts I've taken:
 * sing up/sign in is done via the default devise views - no react components for that
 * I only display the basic data on restaurants
+* the search is not quite what it should be.
+For boolean "open" and "hot" filters they can only be either true/false not "doesn't matter"
 * the react app should have a proper router, so it's possible to visit each of the components via url (like "saved restaurants")
 * after keeping and moving forward I add the whole restaurant json to the db.
 That's not the most optimal db space wise
 * no proper network errors handling